imabubakr/LiDAR-Processing/README.md

 # LiDAR-Processing
-This notebook was part of my master's thesis, where I have to process 40, 50 gigabytes of LiDAR data and use the end products (DEM's) as an input for a slope stability model which I was developing.

-This notebook effectively automates the LiDAR points clouds processing.
-It reads and analyzes all .las files in a specified folder, removing outliers and duplicates.
-Afterwards, interpolates point clouds files into a raster image (DEM) and mosaic all of the files together as a single raster (DEM).

-The code's final portion executes post-processes for the generated DEM, fills no data values and depressions and generates geomorphometric rasters such as slope, curvature and hillshade.
+Reads and analyzes all .las files in a given folder, removing outliers, duplicates and interpolating point cloud files into a single raster (DEM).
+The final part post-processes the obtained DEM by filling no data values and depressions and generating geomorphometric raster's such as slope, curvature, and hillshade.

 ![Screenshot](Potree.JPG)